-In addition to the establishment and commissioning grants implied by Table , there will be a need for operational support to the CMA based on capping of the agriculture/ forestry charge as well as due to the current under-recovery of charges.
+In addition to the establishment and commissioning grants implied there will be a need for operational support to the CMA based on capping of the agriculture/ forestry charge as well as due to the current under-recovery of charges.
+PPI (%) related increases have not been considered in calculating the operational support.